Consultation is done when a significant change to a health service is planned. A significant change is one that will have a substantial effect on:

 Service delivery (eg. methods of delivery or relocation of services)

-The outcome of a formal consultation must be reported to the CCGs Governing Body in public, together with the feedback received, and must show how this has been taken into account in any recommendations and decision making.
+The outcome of a formal consultation must be reported to our Governing Body in public, together with the feedback received, and we must show how this has been taken into account in any recommendations and decision-making.

 Providing Primary Care Services to the Patients of Fairstead

 Healthwatch Norfolk (HWN) have published their report following a public consultation on the future of primary care services in Fairstead, King’s Lynn.
 The report can be viewed here.

 Vida Healthcare's public consultation on the provision of primary care (GP) services to patients in Fairstead, King’s Lynn will run from 30 May 2019 to 30 August 2019.